Nucleomics-VIB/bionano-tools/README.md

 ## **bnxfilter.pl**

-The bash script **[bnxfilter.pl](qc-tools/bnxfilter.pl)** filters BNX data based on min- and max-length, max-averageIntensity, min-SNR to generate nicer data for assembly.
+The perl script **[bnxfilter.pl](qc-tools/bnxfilter.pl)** filters BNX data based on min- and max-length, max-averageIntensity, min-SNR to generate nicer data for assembly.
 The avgIntensitty value can be read from a run with **bnxstats.pl**, a default absolute value of '0.6' will otherwise be applied.

 ## **run_MQR.sh**